 Justine has over 15 years experience in investment and funds management, as an equities portfolio manager and in senior management.
-She was Head of Equities at Suncorp Investment Management in Brisbane until 2004 and previously a Portfolio Manager at Flemings
+She was Head of Equities

 Investment Management (now JP Morgan) in the UK.
 Justine is a director of Hyperion Flagship Investments Ltd and chairs the Youth Enterprise Trust Foundation - which supports disadvantaged youth.
 She also is a member of the investment committees of Dalton Nicol Reid and the University of Melbourne.
 Justine chairs the investment committee.